Video Applications Inc. Collaborates With Gorilla Production Group for First U.S. Saisho Homa Fire Rite Ceremony at Shinnyo-en Temple

 VAI’s Shane Zinke was lead video engineer for the fire ceremony at the temple with Carl McMillan video engineer; Geof Gibson served as video engineer at the Canada College venues.
 Michael May was senior account executive.

-Video Applications and Scharff Weisberg are collaborating partners to clients requiring unique and imaginative event production services for their event.
-We provide world-class AV technical support, spectacle and large-meeting lighting, audio support, other audio visual services whether your event is local, national or worldwide.
+Video Applications and Scharff Weisberg are collaborating partners to clients requiring unique and imaginative solutions for their event, spectacle and large-meeting lighting, sound and video needs whether local, national or worldwide.
 For more information visit www.scharffweisberg.com or www.videoapps.com.